 - Plant in mid-August for a fall crop, ensuring that soil temperature is on the lower side for that month.
 Find out more about which vegetables to grow in August.

 - Add aged manure to the soil about a week before planting

 - Although seedlings can be propagated indoors, it is not recommended as seedlings are hard to transfer.

-Sow seeds ½ to 1 inch deep, cover lightly with dirt.
-Sow about 12 seeds per ft of row, or sprinkle over a wide row or layer.
+- Sow seeds ½ to 1 inch deep, cover lightly with dirt.
+Sow about 12 seeds per ft of the row, or sprinkle over a wide row or layer.

 A flowering plant, Okra is, in many parts of the country, known as ladies’ fingers or bhindi.
 This vegetable pod boasts rich content of vitamins and minerals, including vitamins A, B, C, E, and K, as well as calcium, iron, magnesium, potassium, and zinc.
 Owing to this, Okra consumption boosts immunity, improves digestion and vision.
 It also promotes skin health as the presence of Vitamin A oxidants helps with quicker healing, reducing the appearance of scars and acne, and eliminating wrinkles.